timo-reymann/slides-public-money-public-code/index.md

 # PC-Wahl - German election software

-- used in many german states
+- Used in many german states
-- proprietary software
+- Proprietary software
-- security issues until this day
+- Security issues until this day
-- no transparency
+- No transparency

 ---